-- (1) intentionally or knowingly causes bodily injury to another; or - (2) intentionally or knowingly threatens or places another in fear of imminent bodily injury or death.
+- (1) causes serious bodily injury to another; or - (2) uses or exhibits a deadly weapon.

 "In the course of committing theft" means conduct that occurs in an attempt to commit, during the commission, or in the immediate flight after the attempt or commission of theft.